Finding Balance as a Visual Artist: Tips to manage life and business as an artist.

 Another concern many visual artists face is making a living from art without sacrificing artistic integrity.
 Many artists feel pressure to create commercial or popular art to sell it, but this can feel at odds with their creative vision.
 For artists who feel like this, it’s important to explore alternative income streams.

 Imagine how to live your best life and make and market your art on your terms.
-Often, it’s best to work to support your art rather than create and sell your art to support you.
+Often, it’s best to focus on supporting your art rather than creating and selling it to help yourself.
 It’s a big difference with no poor choices.
-The answer is whatever works best for you, with no judgment allowed— and you can change your mind.
+The answer is whatever works best for you, with no judgment allowed—and you can change your mind.

 Finding balance for visual artists with alternative income streams.